 - Provide detailed data to feed into your overall recruitment marketing strategy.

 So how can you start gathering the required data to develop your personas?
 Here are four simple methods that your recruitment firm can implement:

-- Integrate into the on-boarding process – you should liaise with your recruitment consultants to ensure that they are asking relevant questions and recording the responses they receive into dedicated fields of your CRM system.
+You should liaise with your recruitment consultants to ensure that they are asking relevant questions and recording the responses they receive into dedicated fields of your CRM system.

-- Interview previously hired candidates – you should work with your consultants to ensure that their follow up communications with successfully placed candidates include questions on their career aspirations and interests.
+You should work with your consultants to ensure that their follow up communications with successfully placed candidates include questions on their career aspirations and interests.
 This will provide you with regular insights that you can use to develop and refine your personas.

 What questions should you ask?

 It is vital to gain detailed insights into your candidates if you are to produce personas which are both useful and accurate.
 To do this effectively, you should ask a diverse range of questions that cover their demographics, psychographics and webographics.

 These have been broken down into six categories in the template below and will provide you with a wealth of qualitative data to work through.
 Whilst you may not be able to find answers to every single question that is listed, the more information you have the more accurate your candidate persona will be.